A few cargo-msrv 0.16 release highlights

 - minimal (*new*, it was requested for environments where people only care about success/failure, such as CI)

-The UI part 2: cargo msrv find
+The UI part 2: cargo msrv find and verify "human" output

 As they say, "a picture is a thousand words":